fingerskier/manthra/README.md

-When you board the wrong train, it didn't do any good to run the opposite direction.
+When you board the wrong train, it doesn't do any good to run the opposite direction.
   Dietrich Bonhoeffer

 It’s such a fine line between stupid and clever.